dc9701/Cribl_00/README.md

   *    3. The "small part_1", "large part_2" pattern alternates between the two targets.
   */
 ```
+#### Node.js application and configuration files should not be modified in any way...

+In fact, I found I didn't need to modify **inputs.json**, either.

 #### Automated setup and teardown

 Running the test suite locally (or via GitHub Actions) is done via `docker-compose`, which will automatically build, setup, run tests, and teardown the containers with this command: